Jovi-Wong/SignNet/README.md

 # SignNet
-This is my code for archiving undergraduation thesis
+This is my code for archieving undergraduation thesis